pk-470/Supermod/README.md

 - Approving or rejecting album submissions
 - Checking whether a submission has been up for discussion in the server before
 - Creators, friends and partners ads
+- Checking for double submissions
+- Checking whether the user has already submitted an album or not

 Currently working on:

-- Automating album submissions
+- Further automating album submissions

 To appear (maybe):

-- Checking whether the user has already submitted an album or not
-- Checking if the album is already submitted or if it has appeared in the server before
 - Fetching releases filtered by artist, genre etc.